Tauranga: Geography

 Tauranga is located around a large harbour that extends along the western Bay of Plenty, and is protected by Matakana Island and the extinct volcano of Mauao (Mount Maunganui).
 Ngāumuwahine River is located 19 kilometres southwest of Tauranga.

 Tauranga and the Bay of Plenty are situated along a faultline and so experience (infrequent) seismic activity.
-There are a few volcanoes around the area (mainly dormant).
-The most notable of these are White Island and Mauao, nicknamed "The Mount" by locals.
+There are a few volcanoes around the area, including both dormant volcanoes such as Mauao, nicknamed "The Mount" by locals, and active volcanoes such as White Island.

 Tauranga is roughly the antipode of Jaén, Spain.

-Administrative divisions

 Suburbs

 Tauranga City consists of the following suburbs, sorted by 2018 general electoral ward: